marta-rakowska/qa_manual_challenge/README.md

 #### *What are the differences between testing web and native applications?*

-Testing web and native applications require two completely different approaches.
+Testing web and native applications requires two completely different approaches.
 While testing native applications testers should pay attention to different aspects, such as battery consumption or screen resolution.

 ### Subtask 4️⃣